Veterinary surgeon

 As a veterinary surgeon, you'll need to:

-- work from a surgery or visit animals in their living environments, such as a farm or stables
+- work from a clinic or visit animals in their living environments, such as on farms, stables or in wildlife settings

-- carry out home visits, which only some vets do
+- carry out home-visits - some vets do this

-- handle, examine and treat all species of animals, including domestic animals, farm livestock and horses
+- handle, examine and treat animals including domestic pets, farm livestock, equines and exotic species

-- carry out tests such as x-rays, blood samples and ultrasound scans
+- conduct tests such as x-rays, blood samples, ultrasounds and other diagnostics

-- give advice to farmers on issues such as nutrition, breeding and herd health
+- advise on issues such as nutrition, breeding, herd/flock health and biosecurity

-- work on out-of-hours emergency cases when on call
+- respond to out-of-hours emergencies when on call

-- liaise with, and refer to, other professionals within the industry
+- liaise with, and refer to, other professionals such as veterinary specialists, labs, animal welfare agencies and regulatory bodies

 Salary

-Income data from the Society of Practising Veterinary Surgeons (SPVS) 2022/3 Salaries Survey.
+Income data from the SPVS (Society of Practising Veterinary Surgeons) 2024 Salary Survey.
 Figures are intended as a guide only.

 Working hours